Skip to content

 The multi-service setup

-Backend jail serves a simple page on port 8080.
-Web jail runs nginx as a reverse proxy on port 80, forwarding to the backend.
+Nothing fancy: backend serves a page on port 8080, web runs nginx as reverse proxy on port 80 forwarding to backend.
+Install nginx in both:

 $ sudo bastille pkg web install -y nginx